 The aquatic preserve encompasses 55,000 acres of state-owned sovereign submerged lands below the mean high water line.
 Uplands and manmade canals are excluded from the preserve.
 Other exclusions include privately owned submerged lands along the eastern shore, private in-holdings that occur along the southern and western shore, the area of the bay north of the Port St. Joe navigation channel and the immediate area of the channel.

 Resource Management: Resource management is physically done on the resources for which the preserve has direct management responsibility, and by influencing the activities of others within and adjacent to the area and to its watershed.
-Current issues facing the St. Joseph Bay Aquatic Preserve include:
+Current issues facing the St. Joseph Bay Aquatic Preserve include Water Quality and Seagrass Protection.

 Education and Outreach: The Education and Outreach Management Program is an essential tool to increase public awareness and promote informed stewardship by local communities.
 Through this program, the preserve has created and distributed educational materials, installed kiosks at local boat ramps with information about the seagrass buoy system, and attended local festivals and events.
 The Friends of the St. Joseph Bay Preserves Inc. is a nonprofit citizen support organization that assists in these efforts.
 It raises funds, provides volunteer services and promotes environmental awareness.